-For any man, seeing blood in his semen can be startling and even scary.
-Fortunately, it rarely signals a serious problem, especially in men under the age of 40.
-Blood in the semen, also called hematospermia, usually does not last long, and it is not uncommon for men to experience bloody semen during their lifetime.
+Seeing blood in your semen can be startling.
+It’s uncommon, and it rarely signals a serious problem, especially in men under the age of 40.
+Blood in the semen (hematospermia) often doesn’t last long, as it’s usually a self-resolving problem.

 The amount of blood in your semen can vary from a small drop to enough to give your semen the look of blood.
-The amount of blood in your semen will depend on the cause of your bleeding.
-In addition to having blood in your semen, you might also experience:
+How much blood is in your semen will depend on the cause of your bleeding.
+You might also experience:

 Semen passes along a series of tubes on the way to the urethra for ejaculation.
 Any number of things can cause blood vessels along this path to break and leak blood into the semen.

 In many cases, the exact cause for blood in the semen is never determined.
 Most cases of blood in the semen are not serious, especially if you’re 40 or younger.
 Below are some of the possible causes of bloody semen that your doctor might investigate.

 Inflammation of the seminal vesicles is a common cause of bloody semen.
 Inflammation of any gland, duct, tube, or organ involved in the male genitals can cause blood in your semen.
 This includes:

 - Prostatitis (inflammation of the prostate gland), which can cause pain, urination problems, and sexual dysfunction.

 - Epididymitis (inflammation of the epididymis, or the coiled tube in the back of the testicle where sperm is stored), most often caused by a bacterial infection, including sexually transmitted infections (STIs) such as herpes, gonorrhea, or chlamydia.
 Symptoms include red or swollen scrotum, testicle pain and tenderness on one side, discharge, and painful urination.